How to Use Postman to Streamline API Development in Fortellis

 Let’s review our Postman Collection

 Our use case was to help an internet manager find Ford Explorers for an upcoming promotion and provide image URLs, VIN and lot location.
 Here’s a snippet of our response from our third API call (Query Merchandisable Vehicle by Id), which shows the image URL, VIN and lot location.
+Hopefully this helps you quickly test Fortellis APIs and provide a view into some Postman features that can streamline development.
+If you have any questions or comments, please chime in below.

 Use the Fortellis collection we just created